Microsoft Excel spreadsheets can be imported as Lists. Apps can take advantage of imported Lists in a variety of powerful ways, such as:

 - Row 2 is named type.
 This identifies to Onit that all values in Row 2 (for all columns) defines the column’s datatype.
 The following datatypes are available: string, date, date_time, number, decimal or boolean.

-Valid formats for the
+Valid format for the

-date_time data type are as follows:
+date_time data type is as follows:

 - Row 3 and beyond contain the word data.
 This identifies to Onit that all values in these rows (for all columns) contains the actual values that an Onit app can retrieve.

 Lastly, a List needs a column for a Primary Key.
 A Primary Key is the mechanism Onit uses to cross-reference column data between List versions when a List is updated to prevent rows of data from being duplicated.

 You can use any column from your List as a Primary Key as long as each piece of data within it is always unique.
 The best practice is to create a column specifically for this purpose, though, with a fieldLabel of “Key” and sequential values (“k1”, “k2”, “k3”, etc…) in each row, as shown below.

 To put a Primary Key to work, you’ll reference it when you name the tab of your List.
 See Naming Your List below for this naming convention.

 3. Naming Your List With a Primary Key